Read time: 9 minutes (2,390 words)

 “I’m here to pay my respects to my great uncle, he died in World War II and is buried in an American cemetery south of here,” I butchered in Google translated French.

 Then a man popped in the back door like a ninja as if he’d heard about a rare visitor from a faraway wonderland.
 He grabbed a bowl of soup and took a seat.
 He spoke F+ English and took over the interview-conversation.
 The camcorder was a bit odd, but dinner was a joy and we shared a few laughs.
 It’s those language wall moments and general discomfort that makes travel so special.
 After dinner I took a walk and got lost in Liège, something I’d become proficient at.
 A lot of the churches needed some TLC and a good scrub.
 Their style of neglect had surpassed charming — these cathedrals were deteriorating.
 They were covered in thick green algae, big ugly weeds and some even had small trees growing off the sides.
-Down the street I watched a man leave a seedy adult theater and shop of sorts on a stretcher.
-He was loaded into an ambulance and whisked away so I passed on a movie and trinket browsing.
 I climbed all 374 stairs of the Bueren Mountain staircase, that’s 302 more than the “Rocky Steps” in Philly.
 Nine golf courses, three days of festival and 374 stairs proved exhausting.

 Well rested at last, I woke early the next morning and hopped on a bus to the Ardennes American Cemetery and Memorial 10 miles south of my Airbnb.
 It’s about 20 minutes in a car and almost two hours on the city bus.
-I didn’t mind, scenes of charming farms with cows and boutique gardens never get old.
+I didn’t mind, the scenes of charming Belgian farms with cows and boutique gardens never gets old.

 The bus dropped me off about a mile from the entrance — it proved to be the greatest little hike of my life.
 A large blue sign read, “American Military Cemetery 200m,” I was close.
 A quintessential Euro backpacker with just the clothes on my back and big pack, I stood at the gates of the tidy entrance with its shaped shrubs and fresh-cut grass.
 Engraved stone to the left read, “Ardennes American,” and to the right, “Cemetery and Memorial.”
 Its tall black wrought iron gates were open and a canopy road is the only way in or out.